g1eb/g1b-tab/README.md

 # G1B Tab

-> **Aesthetic alternative to the default new tab**
+> **Alternative to the default new tab page**

 G1B Tab Extension for Google Chrome
 ([view extension in chrome web store](https://chrome.google.com/webstore/detail/g1b/nnddcgoiijlgjmeeodhhbebcjlmgdnnh))

-Change your "New Tab" into an aesthetic digital piece of eye candy.
+Change your "New Tab" into a clean aestheticly pleasing digital placeholder.
-Does not change typical google search functionality of the address bar.
+Does not change typical search engine functionality of the address bar.
 Use backslash as keyword to trigger text animation of search queries.

 ```
 Controls:
+- Press ESC key to set the background color and image source
-- Long press to set background color and/or branding image.
+- Long press to set the background color and image source
 ```

 ----------------------------------------------------------------